Polenta for the people!

 In the 16th century, members of the nobility fed locals in the Tuscan region a hearty polenta meal to counter a famine ravaging the area at the time.
 Ultimately, gathering together over a table to eat polenta together became a tradition that carries on to this day in many Italian towns on the first Sunday of Lent.

-Gastown's Di Beppe restaurant held an inaugural Festa della Polenta dinner last spring, and they are bringing the celebration back for another year.
+Gastown's Di Beppe restaurant held the inaugural Festa della Polenta dinner last spring, and they are bringing the celebration back for another year.

 The 2020 edition of Festa della Polenta will take place on Sunday, March 1.
 The sit-down multi-course dinner is served family style, and — as I can attest from having indulged last year — truly represents both a celebration of the dish and also a true feast.